-Although still a work in progress, this website is the culmination of an ever growing passion, I first developed in the 1990's.
+My work is a culmination of an ever growing passion, first developed in the 1990's.
 What began as a curious hobby back then, quickly grew into what has become a love of both photography and travel.
 The first camera I purchased was a simple point-and-shoot.
 However, after realizing my desire was to capture high quality images, it wasn't until several camera exchanges later that I was finally satisfied with my photographic equipment.

 Although I did not embrace the digital age immediately, I am now a big fan of the medium.
 The realization of having full control of my work from capture to presentation, and the limitless creative potential is something that has added further fuel to this passion.
 While most of the images contained within the galleries of my website are digital, I am proud to also offer images captured using high quality film cameras.

 When not traveling, I live in Northern California, where my home serves as a base for my work, including processing new images and maintaining the business side of my photography.

 Photography has and will always be more than just a business to me.
 My intent is for anyone who views one of my images to be transformed into that scene, allowing them to appreciate fully its beauty, and to renew their sense of appreciation for both nature and life.
 Through my images, my greatest desire is to unite people with nature and one another.